 There are several 'Break' slides throughout the Toolkit.
-These breaks can be moved if necessary.
+You are welcome to move these breaks.

-The allocated time for each slide is an estimate.
+The allocated time for each slide is an estimate and are for guidance only.
+We encourage trainers to use their discretion.
 If the trainer finishes a section early the time can be used for other sections and discussions.